atlassian/gostatsd/README.md

 -------------------
 From the `gostatsd` directory run `make build`.
 The binary will be built in `build/bin/<arch>/gostatsd`.

+You will need to install the build dependencies by running `make setup` in the `gostatsd` directory.
+This must be done before the first build, and again if the dependencies change.

+If you are unable to build `gostatsd` please try running `make setup` again before reporting a bug.

 Running the server
 ------------------
 `gostatsd --help` gives a complete description of available options and their